nf129/SC-TDA-HARQ/README.md

 ## Thanks

-This repository is largely based on  [giotto-tda](https://github.com/giotto-ai/giotto-tda) and based on [WITT: A Wireless Image Transmission Transformer For Semantic Communication](https://github.com/KeYang8/WITT).
+This repository is largely based on  [giotto-tda](https://github.com/giotto-ai/giotto-tda) and [WITT: A Wireless Image Transmission Transformer For Semantic Communication](https://github.com/KeYang8/WITT).